drupal-speedrun/content-models/type.md

 # Type

 ### Description:

-Taxonomy for categrorizing Pokemon.
+Taxonomy for categorizing Pokemon.
+Machine name: ```type```

 ### Benefits:

 ### Value:

 ### Attributes:

-* Name
-    - One line text field.
-Base field provided by Taxonomy module.
-Not configurable.
+None.
+Does not have any configurable fields.

 ### Relationships: